Aider-AI/aider/docs/benchmarks.md

 It's worth keeping in mind that changing the edit format often affects both aspects of GPT's performance.
-Complex edit formats often lead to poorer code *and* make it less successful at formatting the edits correctly.
+Complex edit formats often lead GPT to write worse code *and* make it less successful at formatting the edits correctly.